nanya96/Palmora-Group-HR-Analysis-using-Power-BI/README.md

    - Calculate the amount to be paid as a bonus to individual employees.
    - Calculate the total amount to be paid to individual employees (salary inclusive of bonus).
    - Total amount to be paid out per region and company-wide.

+CONCLUSIONS
+Gender Distribution • The gender disparity is most prominent in the Kaduna region (M-F ratio: 182–165), followed by Lagos (M-F ratio: 124–118) and then Abuja which has a negligible gender disparity (M-F ratio: 159–158). • Of the 12 departments, 7 have a higher Male headcount, with the Legal department leading the pack (M-F ratio: 49–34). • Overall, the gender disparity across the company is considered ‘MARGINAL’.

+Salary Structure • A gender pay gap exists across all regions of the company; at an average M-F salary ratio of $74.8k — $72.1k, male employees were noted to earn slightly more in all regions. • Male employees earned more in total terms across 7 (out of 12) departments.
+On an average salary basis, Male employees earned more in 9 (out of 12) departments across the company. • Given the marginal pay gap, there isn’t sufficient evidence based on available data to conclude if the disparity is reflective of patriarchy. • Performance Ratings & Bonuses • Female employees overall performed better in the period under review (reflected in higher overall bonuses which accrued to females).

+RECOMMENDATIONS
+• Given the minimality of the gender disparity & pay gap, PALMORIA should consider reviewing its employment and remuneration policy to close the inherent gender gaps and neutralize current negative opinions. • PALMORIA should consider reviewing the salary structure across the company to meet the minimum wage requiremen

 ### Link
   - Power BI report.